@InProceedings{budiu-biglearn11,

 x86 architecture using binary rewriting and a simple, stand-alone

-verifier; the implementation¢s correctness depends on the verifier, but
+verifier; the implementation�s correctness depends on the

-enforcement overheads},
+modest enforcement overheads},

 url = {http://budiu.info/work/osdi06.pdf},

-confweb = {http://www.usenix.org/events/osdi06},
+confweb = {http://www.usenix.org/events/osdi06}

 }